A new graph invariant arises in toric topology: Rational Betti numbers of

 \begin{proof}[Proof of Theorem~\ref{thm:mainintro}] Define the \emph{topological signed $a$-number} of $G$, denoted by $\tsa(G)$, as follows:

 Assume $G$ is connected.
 By combining Lemma~\ref{newformula} and Proposition~\ref{pt}, we have that

-If $G$ has odd vertices, then $\tsa(G)=0$ by definition.
-Suppose that $G$ has even vertices.
+If $G$ has odd order, then $\tsa(G)=0$ by definition.
+Suppose that $G$ has even order.
 Then the dimension of $M(G)$ is odd and its Euler characteristic is zero, therefore we obtain the formula \eqref{rec} for topological $a$-numbers.
 This result matches the original $a$-numbers with the topological ones, proving they are the same graph invariants.
 In other words, $a(G)=ta(G)$ and $sa(G)=tsa(G)$.

 Now, we assume that $G$ is not connected.
 Let $G=G_1 \amalg \cdots \amalg G_\ell$.
 Then, $P_{\B(G)} = P_{\B(G_1)} \times \cdots \times P_{\B(G_\ell)}$, and $M(G) = M(G_1) \times \cdots \times M(G_\ell)$.
 Therefore, which proves the theorem. \end{proof}